Bronze 'learned a lot' from 2019 heartache

 Bronze was given the Silver Ball at the tournament - presented to the second-best performer - and in 2019 she became the first English footballer to win the Uefa Women's Player of the Year.
 A year later, she was named Fifa Best Player.

-"Twenty nineteen was one of my best years," she added.
+"2019 was one of my best years," she added.
 "Every time I was on the pitch I felt like I couldn't do much wrong.
 I was on that high end and at the top of my game.
 Obviously I had that dream of winning the World Cup."

 England take on Sweden in Tuesday's semi-final at Euro 2022 and Bronze said it is a "huge opportunity".